timdpaep/de-slimste-mens-ter-wereld/README.md

 #### Create a new Conda environment

-- In case of Conda, make a new environment for dsmtw: 'conda create -n dsmtw python=3.11'
+- In case of Conda, make a new environment for dsmtw: `conda create -n dsmtw python=3.11`
-- Open up your environment by: 'conda activate dsmtw'
+- Open up your environment by: `conda activate dsmtw`

 _Note: Python 3.11 has been successfully tested_